 Flexural strength for any thermoplastics is yielded through the flexure test.
 In that test, a sample rectangular or circular is bent until a fracture occurs.
 The flexural strength represents the highest stress experienced by the material in its moment of yield.

 Talking tensile strength is the maximum stress a plastic material can resist while being stretched before breaking.
-Tensile strength is more important in brittle materials than ductile materials.
+Tensile strength is more critical in brittle materials than ductile materials.

 Materials showing phenomenon tensile strength are: